Induced replication and the assessment of models: Matched-pair and two-group examples

 For a different perspective, consider fitting $\psi$ by maximum likelihood in the family of densities for the induced random variable corresponding to Structure \ref{structureSuff1} or \ref{structureTrasform1}, i.e.~the conditional and marginal density functions.
 If the true density function $g^*$ belongs to $\{\mathcal{E}^{(k)}(\psi_0): \psi_0\in\Psi\}$ for $k=1,3$ respectively, then the limiting maximum likelihood solution $\psi_0^*$ under the postulated model gives zero Kullback-Leibler divergence within the induced families.
 In other words, there is a point in the parameter space $\Psi$ for which the induced model on $f_{Y_1|S}$ or $f_Z$ respectively intersects with a ``true model'' on the induced random variables, this being any family of induced models that contains the true distribution over the induced random variables.

 While Proposition \ref{propPairs} ensures appropriate coverage when the postulated model is correct, it does not automatically translate to a powerful method for rejecting false models, even when they do not intersect with the equivalence classes $\{\mathcal{E}^{(k)}(\psi_0): \psi_0\in\Psi\}$, since when the postulated model is violated at $\psi_0$, the notional replicates $U_j^{(k)}(\psi_0)$ typically depend on the nuisance parameters $\gamma_j$, and the summation in \eqref{eqConfSet} does not necessarily produce an aggregate that is sufficiently far in the tail of a $\chi^2_{2m}$ distribution.
+It is partly for this reason that the version based on $\hat\psi$ from \S \ref{secEstimateParam} is preferred.
 We explore the above examples in \S \ref{secPowerPairs}.